Search

 This handbook presents attorneys with valuable information on how to advise clients when structuring and working with limited liability companies.
-It includes a comprehensive background on LLCs and why they are effective; extensive instruction on how to file Form LLC-5.5, Articles of Organization; considerations for tax and insolvency issues for LLCs; and discussion on series LLCs.
+It includes a comprehensive background on LLCs and why they are effective; extensive instruction on how to file Form LLC-5.5, Articles of Organization; considerations for tax and insolvency issues for LLCs; and a discussion on series LLCs.
 Sample forms include operating agreements for member-managed and single member LLCs, a pre-organization agreement, and a separate series agreement.
 The handbook also contains charts comparing forms of business operation and checklists for LLC organization, provisions for operating agreements, client issues in drafting LLC documents, and operating agreement fiduciary duty modification options.

 Chapter 1 — Overview